krunalpatel292002/JS/README.md

 # JS
-A code repo For JavaScript Series with Chai &amp; Code
+A code repo For JavaScript Series with Chai &amp; Code Youtube Channel